Asian ERG Lifts ‘First-Generation American’ to New Heights

 “The governance board has strengthened my leadership skills and expanded my network across NM.
 By attending bimonthly meetings with the other ERGs, I had the opportunity to meet people outside of my daily job, which opened opportunities to learn more about NM and about my core role.”

-“ERGs help NM employees connect with colleagues who share something in common,” said Jen Galassini, senior creative producer for Talent Brand.
+“ERGs help NM employees connect with colleagues who share something in common,” said Jen, senior creative producer for Talent Brand.
 “They help provide a sense of community, which can help employees find purpose, belonging and confidence in the workplace.
 We know that top talent is looking for good company culture, and our ERGs support that by providing a differentiating employee experience.”

 During Asian American Pacific Islander Heritage Month in May, a number of events are scheduled under the theme Lifting Our Voices to Build Community, including traditional Asian dance performances, Taekwondo demonstrations, and Dragon Boat Races to be held later this summer.